Andrew-S-Rosen/mof-adsorbate-initializer/docs/diatomics.rst

 Diatomics
 ===========

 In this example, we'll work through how to add two-atom adsorbates to an open metal site in a MOF.
-The CIF file for the MOF we'll use for this example can be found here: :download:`Ni2Cl2-BBTA.cif`.
-This MOF is known Ni2Cl2-BBTA and has the structure shown below:
+The CIF file for the MOF we'll use for this example can be found :download:`here <_static/Ni2Cl2-BBTA.cif`.
+This MOF is known Ni2Cl2(BBTA) and has the structure shown below:
 |Ni2Cl2-BBTA|
 The metal (Ni) sites here are shown in silver.
 This MOF has a honeycomb-like structure with an infinite chain of metals running down the crystallographic c-axis, each one in a square pyramidal geometry.
 Neat!